What is Insomnia?

 In this 2017 research study, a forty-year-old patient had been dealing with depression, anxiety, and insomnia for over two years.
 While he was accepting treatment for his depression and anxiety, he had refused treatment for his insomnia.
 His insomnia became worse, which prompted this research study to weigh the effects of acupuncture treatment up to a year after treatment.
 The patient was evaluated at baseline, three months, and one year after treatment.
 He received a one-hour acupuncture treatment session once a week for a total of twelve weeks.
 The patient kept a diary to record all of his insomnia symptoms.
 After all data was gathered, researchers assessed that the patient’s symptoms of unrefreshing sleep, sleep disturbances, fatigue, and mood problems had all greatly improved year later.

-To learn more about how Acupuncture can help treat Insomnia, check out our popular course, “A Basic Acupuncture Guide to Insomnia.”
+To learn more about how Acupuncture can help treat Insomnia, check out our popular acupuncture continuing education course, “A Basic Acupuncture Guide to Insomnia.”